Harmonizing Tunes, Playing Solo Guitar, and More …

 Essentials to get you started:

-- You must know and love a song from which you’d like to create a chord melody.
+- You must know and love a song from which you’d like to create a arrangement for.
 Have the melody, the lyrics, if any, and the chords in your ears.

 - You must have heard the tune (recorded or live) many times already.
 Having a “reference” recorded version of the song is the best way to go, always!